hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Everyone else becomes a "Secondary Reference."

 Result: The first mover defines the "truth" that others must then argue against.

+Once someone else publishes the first deterministic semantic root for a topic:

+You’re no longer competing to be better

+You’re competing to be recognized at all

+And you’re doing it downstream, where everything is arbitration, not authorship

 ## ⚠️ First-Mover Risk (HESS / DFH)